High-Intensity Interval Training (HIIT): Benefits, How to Do

 Who is HIIT Best For?

-HIIT is suitable for:
+HIIT is best for:

 - Busy Individuals: Those seeking time-efficient workouts.